 Radiological monitoring of storm water is also required by the NPDES permit.
 A comprehensive monitoring plan has been designed to fully characterize pollutants in storm water runoff.
-The most recent revision of this plan was issued in December 1998 (LMES 1998) and incorporates radiological-monitoring requirements.
+The most recent revision of this plan was issued in November 2002, Storm Water Pollution Prevention Plan for the Oak Ridge Y-12 Plant (BWXT 2002) and incorporates radiological-monitoring requirements.
 There are 77 storm water outfalls and monitoring points located at the Y-12 Complex, and the NPDES permit requires characterization of a minimum of 25 storm water outfalls per year.